 Every summer, Europe greets a stampede of sightseers.
 Before jumping into the peak-season pig pile, consider a trip during the off-season — generally November through March.

 Enjoy having Europe to yourself.
-Off-season adventurers loiter all alone through Leonardo da Vinci's home, ponder in Rome's Forum undisturbed, kick up sand on lonely Adriatic beaches, and chat with laid-back guards by log fires in French châteaux.
-In wintertime Venice, you can be all alone atop St. Mark's bell tower, watching the clouds of your breath roll over the Byzantine domes of the church to a horizon of cut-glass Alps.
+Off-season adventurers loiter undisturbed in Leonardo da Vinci's home, ponder Rome's Forum all alone, kick up sand on lonely Adriatic beaches, and chat with laid-back guards by log fires in French châteaux.
+In wintertime Venice, you can be by yourself atop St. Mark's bell tower, watching the clouds of your breath roll over the church's Byzantine domes to a horizon of cut-glass Alps.
 Below, on St. Mark's Square, pigeons fidget and wonder, "Where are the tourists?"

 Off-season adventurers enjoy step-right-up service at shops and tourist offices, and experience a more European Europe.
 Although many popular tourist-oriented parks, shows, and tours will be closed, off-season is in-season for high culture: In Vienna, for example, the Boys' Choir, opera, and Lipizzaner stallions are in all their crowd-pleasing glory.

 Beware of shorter hours.
 Make the most out of your limited daylight hours.
-Some sights close down entirely, and most operate on shorter hours, with darkness often determining the closing time.
+Some sights close down entirely in the off-season, and most operate on shorter hours, with sunset often determining the closing time.
 Winter sightseeing is fine in big cities, which bustle year-round, but it's more frustrating in small tourist towns, which can be boringly quiet, with many sights and restaurants closed down.
-In December, many beach resorts shut up as tight as canned hams.
+In December, most beach resorts shut up as tight as canned hams.
 While Europe's wonderful outdoor evening ambience survives all year in the south, wintertime streets are empty in the north after dark.
-English-language tours, common in the summer, are rare off-season, when most visitors are natives.
-Tourist information offices normally stay open year-round, but have shorter hours in the winter.
-Opening times are less predictable, so call ahead to double-check hours and confirm your plans.
+English-language tours, common in the summer, are rarer off-season, when most visitors are natives.
+Tourist information offices normally stay open year-round, but have shorter hours in winter.